Nomination and Remuneration Committee Charter

 Function

-To assist the board in fulfilling its responsibilities relating to:
+To assist in fulfilling its responsibilities relating to:

 • assessment, nomination and recruitment of potential board members